Unpicking the concept of wasilah – can you visit shrines or ask people to pray for you?

 Those people said they were not worshipping Allah but using their idols to become close to Allah.
 This is where the core problem is.
 Even the Prophet (peace be on him) can’t be a third person between us and Allah.
 This is where shirk creeps in.

 We find two extreme attitudes on this topic.
 The hardcore Salafis tend to be very harsh when deterring people from shirk, which is not in line with the prophetic approach; they often tar everyone with a sweeping stroke of the brush.
 However everyone is not the same, so the approach needs to less aggressive when dealing with issues of disagreement in the community.

-Nevertheless without doubt we want to keep the tawheed of Allah and prophetic guidance, without going to either extreme or creating more harm to the community through harshness and looseness.
+Nevertheless without doubt we want to keep the tawheed (oneness) of Allah and prophetic guidance, without going to either extreme or creating more harm to the community through harshness and looseness.

 The salafis say such narrations are weak and unreliable.
 However, the critics of hadith verified these narrations and said they are authentic.
-Therefore it is permissible to do tawasul (seek someone’s dua) with conditions, knowing that it is only Allah who grants the dua.
+Therefore it is permissible to do tawassul (seek someone’s dua) with conditions, knowing that it is only Allah who grants the dua.
 Then why seek the dua of a third person?